Folate is an Important Part of a Healthy Diet

 Naturally occurring folate, which is a water-soluble B9 (as found in leafy greens), is an important part of a healthy diet.
 Folate deficiency has been linked to osteoporosis, Alzheimer’s, infertility, heart attack, stroke, ulcers, macrocytic anemia, and other illnesses.
 Additionally, folate is critical for fetal development, and especially important for pregnant women.
 Folate aids in neural tube development, and can prevent severe birth defects of the spinal cord and brain.

-Folic acid, is a synthetic form of folate manufactured in a lab..like pharmaceutical drug and is the form found in many fortified and enriched foods, and in multi-vitamins and of course in poor quality prenatal vitamins.
+Folic acid, a synthetic form of folate, manufactured in a lab, like a pharmaceutical drug, and is the form found in many fortified and enriched foods, multi-vitamins, and of course in poor quality prenatal vitamins.
 A Norwegian study published last month found that heart-disease patients whose diets included folic acid fortification and supplementation were 43% more likely to die of cancer.
 Equally alarming is the study that found that folic acid supplementation by pregnant women increases the risk of childhood asthma by 26%…and now autism.
 Still other studies have linked folic acid supplementation to prostate and colorectal cancers.

 Sadly many medical providers have used the terms folic acid and folate interchangeably.
 THEY are NOT the same.
 They do not react in the body the same and they do not produce the same outcomes.
 Many of the recent studies to associate correlation between autism and FOLIC ACID have mis- used the word folate.
 Have we gotten so far away from healing that now we should tell patients to STOP EATING GREEN VEGGIES…well I hope NOT?
 For many years I have urged patients to avoid supplements contain any sort of synthetic form of any vitamin.
 Whole foods and whole-food based supplements are the only places to get the nutrients and antioxidants that our bodies so desperately need.